-Artificial Intelligence has many applications not just in the eCommerce industry but in every industry!
-To fully understand how AI works and could impact your business (good or bad), let’s give you a small run-down of the different components that make up artificial intelligence.
+Artificial Intelligence has many applications in the eCommerce industry and every industry!
+To fully understand how AI works and could impact your business (good or bad), let's give you a small run-down of the different components that make up artificial intelligence.

 AI is an umbrella term that encompasses many things, such as NLP, ML, & data mining, to name a few.